Anita Kaul: Other career highlights

 A large part of Anita's work centered around empowering women.
 During her tenure in the Department of School Education, she strengthened the Mahila Samakhya programme which sought to enhance self-esteem and self-confidence of women to enable them to make informed choices in areas like education and employment.
 Similarly, as Director, Women and Child Development in the Government of Karnataka (1993-1995) and Director General of the State Institute of Rural Development (2002-2006), Anita conceptualized and implemented training programs that were large-scale, participatory and satellite-based.

-Following her retirement from the Indian Administrative Service, Anita joined the Council for Social Development as its Director.
-She was planned to join the Centre for Equity Studies in New Delhi but died a week before in October 2016.
+Following her retirement from the Indian Administrative Service, Anita served as Director of the Council for Social Development, a research organization set up in 1962 by Durgabai Deshmukh.
+She died in October 2016.

+Legacy and Influence

 Anita Kaul Lecture Series

-The Anita Kaul Lecture is an annual lecture organised by the Centre for Equity Studies, Rainbow Foundation India and Mobile Creches in memory of Anita Kaul.
+In honor of Anita Kaul’s contributions to education and social policy, an annual memorial lecture series was established by the Centre for Equity Studies, Rainbow Foundation India and Mobile Creches.Each year, the lecture features prominent educators, policymakers, and activists, reflecting on issues central to her work—education, equity, and democratic governance.

-First Anita Kaul Lecture – Education and Inequality in India
+Notable speakers and chairs have included: